Sutton Hoo: Position

-Sutton Hoo lies along a bank of the tidal estuary of the River Deben.
-There, large mounds – which were originally much higher and more visible – can still be seen, overlooking the upper estuary of the River Deben.
-On the opposite bank, the harbour town of Woodbridge stands 7 mi from the North Sea and below the lowest convenient fording place.
+Sutton Hoo lies along a bank of the tidal estuary of the River Deben in Suffolk, England.
+There, large mounds—which were originally much higher and more visible—can be seen, overlooking the upper estuary of the river.
+On the opposite bank, the town of Woodbridge stands 7 mi from the North Sea and below the lowest convenient fording place.
 (Note: A full description of the locality and environment has been produced by Rupert Bruce-Mitford.)
-It formed a path of entry into East Anglia during the Sub Roman Britain period that followed the end of Roman imperial rule in the 5th century.
+It formed a way into East Anglia during the period that followed the end of Roman imperial rule in Britain during the 5th century.

-South of Woodbridge, there are 6th-century burial grounds at Rushmere, Little Bealings, and Tuddenham St Martin and circling Brightwell Heath, the site of mounds that date from the Bronze Age.
+South of Woodbridge, there are 6th-century burial grounds at Rushmere, Little Bealings, and Tuddenham St Martin, and circling Brightwell Heath, the site of mounds that date from the Bronze Age.
 There are cemeteries of a similar date at Rendlesham and Ufford.
-A ship-burial at Snape is the only one in England that can be compared to the example at Sutton Hoo.
+The ship-burial at Snape is the only one in England that can be compared to the example at Sutton Hoo.

-The territory between the Orwell and the watersheds of the Alde and Deben rivers may have been an early centre of royal power, originally centred upon Rendlesham or Sutton Hoo, and a primary component in the formation of the East Anglian kingdom.
+The territory between the River Orwell and the watersheds of the River Alde and the Deben may have been an early centre of royal power, originally centred upon Rendlesham or Sutton Hoo, and a primary component in the formation of the East Anglian kingdom.
 (Note: Archaeological studies of this region include the East Anglian Kingdom project and, since 1974, the Ipswich Excavation Project, undertaken for Suffolk County Council and spearheaded by Keith Wade.)
 In the early 7th century, Gipeswic (modern Ipswich) began its growth as a centre for foreign trade, Botolph's monastery at Iken was founded by royal grant in 654, and Bede identified Rendlesham as the site of Æthelwold's royal dwelling.

 Early settlement

 Neolithic and Bronze Age

 There is evidence that Sutton Hoo was occupied during the Neolithic period, c.
 3000 BC, when woodland in the area was cleared by agriculturalists.
 They dug small pits that contained flint-tempered earthenware pots.
 Several pits were near to hollows where large trees had been uprooted: the Neolithic farmers may have associated the hollows with the pots.

 During the Bronze Age, when agricultural communities living in Britain were adopting the newly introduced technology of metalworking, timber-framed roundhouses were built at Sutton Hoo, with wattle and daub walling and thatched roofs.
 The best surviving example contained a ring of upright posts, up to 30 cm in diameter, with one pair suggesting an entrance to the south-east.
 In the central hearth, a faience bead had been dropped.

 The farmers who dwelt in this house used decorated Beaker-style pottery, cultivated barley, oats, and wheat, and collected hazelnuts.
 They dug ditches that marked the surrounding grassland into sections, indicating land ownership.
-The acidic sandy soil eventually became leached and infertile, and it was likely that for this reason, the settlement was eventually abandoned, to be replaced in the Middle Bronze Age (1500–1000 BC) by sheep or cattle, which were enclosed by wooden stakes.
+The acidic sandy soil eventually became leached and infertile, and it was likely that for this reason the settlement was eventually abandoned, to be replaced in the Middle Bronze Age (1500–1000 BC) by sheep or cattle, which were enclosed by wooden stakes.